How old was Jesus when the wise men found Him?

 After coming into the house they saw the Child with Mary His mother; and they fell to the ground and worshiped Him.
 Then, opening their treasures, they presented to Him gifts of gold, frankincense, and myrrh.
 Matthew 2:11 (NASB)

 Verse 11 states that Jesus was living in a house.
 This reveals that Jesus’ parents had moved to a house.
 Contrary to popular nativity scenes and paintings, Christ was now living in a house when the magi visited Him.
-His parents had moved from the location of the manger.
-The magi stopped to worship Him and give Him gifts.
+His parents had moved from the location of the manger to this house.
+There were no shepherds or angels when the magi stopped to worship Him and give Him gifts.

 Verses 13-14 state that the magi left and Joseph was warned in a dream to take his family to Egypt.
-It is difficult to know how much time had elapsed since His birth at this point in time.
+It is difficult to know how much time had elapsed between the magi’s arrival in Jerusalem and their visit to the house.
 But it is highly unlikely that the events happened quickly.

 All Males Under Two Are Murdered